Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Additional results

 \section{Additional results}

 In Figures~\ref{fig:a1}, ~\ref{fig:a2}, and ~\ref{fig:a3}, we report on additional results from our analysis.
 Specifically, we consider rank correlation plots between: CoachScore and number of wins (Fig.~\ref{fig:a1}); CoachScore computed on networks with different ratios of win/tie (Fig.~\ref{fig:a2}); CoachScore computed for different values of the parameter $\alpha$ (Fig.~\ref{fig:a3}).
+In Tables \ref{table:4}-\ref{table:4a}, we report the top coaches for all seasons covered in our dataset in soccer.
+In Table \ref{table:4_bball}, we report the top coaches for all seasons in NBA.